pixettonebboy/pixettonebboy/README.md

 🎓 Bachelor Computer Engineering student at Alma Mater Studiorum - UniBo.
 🚀 Interested in Software Development, Database design, Web apps and Hardware specifics.
 👀 Learning 3D modeling (and how to create a decent github profile🙈).
-🎾 Love playing tennis, going to concerts, traveling...
+🎾 Love playing tennis, going to concerts, movies, traveling...

 ## 📫 How to reach me:
 - Email: achillepisa@gmail.it